invertase/react-native-firebase/README.md

   <a href="https://twitter.com/rnfirebase"><img src="https://img.shields.io/twitter/follow/rnfirebase.svg?style=social&label=Follow" alt="Follow on Twitter"></a>
 </p>

+## Version 6 of React Native Firebase

+**React Native Firebase v6 is out!** It lives under a different package namespace.
+Want upgrade information?
+Head to <https://invertase.io/oss/react-native-firebase/>

+All the information in this README is for **Version 5** of React Native Firebase, which is on life-support only.
+Please consider upgrading.
+Thanks!

 ## Introduction

 **React Native Firebase** is a _light-weight_ javascript layer connecting you to the native Firebase SDKs for both iOS and Android which aims to mirror the official Firebase Web SDK as closely as possible.